epiphanatic/api-evaluation/README.md

 To run the tests, run `npm run test` in a terminal in the directory where you have this source code stored.

+Testing is minimal, but the capability is there to add more tests if required.

 ## Deployment

 If not recreating the application then there is nothing to do here.